Hair Replacement the Right Way

 That is a basic primer on the right way to hand lay hair.
 The method I have described here is the professional standard method of hand laying hair.
 It does require patience and a bit of practice to become really good at, but it is a necessary skill for the restoration professional.

 Shane A.S.
-Ritchie, CFSP is the embalmer liaison for NecroMetics®, a three-state licensed embalmer, funeral director, post-mortem reconstruction specialist, and a SPFX cosmetics enthusiast.
+Ritchie, CFSP is the President of NecroMetics®, a three-state licensed embalmer, funeral director, post-mortem restoration specialist, and a SPFX cosmetics enthusiast.
 He has written many articles for nearly every major funeral profession publication and is a public speaker and educator on topics of embalming, restoration, and mortuary SPFX cosmetics.
 He may be reached at email@example.com